Thriving asparagus among first true signs of spring

 Weather in Wisconsin is such a mystery.
 It was spring for roughly three days and then we returned to winter.
-The cold weather gear came back out, games were postponed, practices were canceled and farm machinery got a few more days of rest.
+The cold weather gear came back out, games were postponed and practices were canceled.
 Can I even hope that spring may have returned again?
 I hope beyond hope that it is here to stay.

 I also have hope that fresh, local produce is not far away.
 A favorite early spring vegetable is asparagus.
 While I don’t have a fondness for the green, spear-shaped crop, I do know a lot of people who can’t wait to get a taste of it each year.